Instagram Sensation Elsa Majimbo Wins E! People’s Choice Award

 Social media superstar Elsa Majimbo took to Instagram and Twitter today to thank her following after being voted African Social Star of 2020 by the public on this year’s E!
 People’s Choice Awards.

-The 19-year-old Kenyan, who rose to fame this year during the COVID-19 pandemic, thanks to her hilarious videos, expressed gratitude for the support of her fans and shared the merits of the award with them through a post that has accumulated more than 240,000 views so far.
+The 19-year-old Kenyan, who rose to fame this year during the COVID-19 pandemic thanks to her hilarious videos, expressed gratitude for the support of her fans and shared the merits of the award with them through a post that has accumulated more than 240,000 views so far.

 “We won!
 We won!
 Thank you so much guys.
 I won the E!
 People’s Choice Awards.
-Thank you to everyone who voted for me,” she said on a video message.
+Thank you to everyone who voted for me,” she said in a video message.

 The official account of E!
-Africa congratulated the comedian through a post on their Instagram feed, which received over 3,000 likes, as well as through a comment on the Majimbo’s celebratory video.
+Africa congratulated the comedian through a post on its Instagram feed, which received over 3,000 likes, as well as through a comment on the Majimbo’s celebratory video.

 “Congratulations Elsa!
 Well deserved, you’ve kept us all entertained all year long, and we know you will continue too!
 Wish we were celebrating with you with a packet of potato chips.”